CJ Ujah: Career

-Drugs controversy
+Doping ban

-At the Tokyo 2020 Summer Olympics, he won a silver medal for the 4x100 men's relay event.
+At the Tokyo 2020 Summer Olympics, he was awarded a silver medal for the 4 × 100 men's relay event.
 He was later provisionally suspended for an alleged doping violation after his doping test showed the presence of a prohibited substance S-23 and Enobosarm.
 On 14 September 2021 it was announced that his 'B' sample had also tested positive, confirming the initial test and "almost certainly" resulting in the relay team being disqualified and losing their medals.
-On 18 February 2022, having not appealed the findings of the test, the British relay team had their medals officially stripped.
-Ujah stated that he had "unknowingly consumed a contaminated substance".
-On 10 October 2022, Ujah was banned for 22 months, backdating to 6 August 2021 and ending on 5 June 2023.
-Despite the ban, Ujah was cleared of intentionally taking prohibited drugs by the AIU and the World Anti-Doping Agency.
+On 18 February 2022, having not appealed the findings of the test, the Court of Arbitration for Sport disqualified the British relay team with the silver medals being returned and ultimately reallocated to the Canadian team.
+On 10 October 2022, Ujah was banned for 22 months, backdated to 6 August 2021 for unintentional use of prohibited substances by the AIU and the World Anti-Doping Agency resulting from inadequte caution after buying supplements over the internet.